Michael Ford (gridiron football)

 Michael Deshown Ford (born May 27, 1990) is an American former professional football player who was a running back in the National Football League (NFL) and Canadian Football League (CFL).
-Ford was signed by the Chicago Bears after going undrafted in the 2013 NFL draft, and played college football for the LSU Tigers.
+He was signed by the Chicago Bears after going undrafted in the 2013 NFL draft, and played college football for the LSU Tigers.
 Ford was considered one of the better running back prospects of his class.

 Early life

 A native of Leesville, Louisiana, Ford was an All-American running back at Leesville High School.
 Regarded as a four-star recruit by Rivals.com, Ford was listed as the #7 running back prospect in the class of 2009.

 College career

 In 2012, Ford ranked second in the Southeastern Conference in kickoff returns, averaging 27.5 yards on 20 returns, along with four kickoff returns of 40 yards or more; one of those returns was for 86 yards against Arkansas, which set up a touchdown.
 Ford concluded his college career with 37 appearances, and 5 games started, scoring 14 touchdowns (13 rushing and 1 receiving).